ilios/user-guide/courses-and-sessions/publishing.md

 * Objectives
 * Mesh

 The required fields for publishing a Course are indicated above.
 The others are desired fields.
 The absence of one or more of the required fields will disallow publishing or override.
 The absence of one or more of the desired fields will activate the display of a “Review X Items” value on the Publish drop-down menu.
 If you choose to review the missing items, the Publish option will be available on the review screen.
-You are required to review the items before publishing the Course or select Publish As Is.
+You are required to review the items before publishing the Course or select "Publish As Is".

 ![Course Publication options](../images/publishing/course_publication_options.png)